thepoly/docs/Style Guide.md

 # D
 #### DCC
-Use *Darrin Communications Center* on first reference, *DCC* subsequently. *DCC* is acceptable on first reference if the full form would create an unwieldy sentence, as long as the long form is used on the very next reference.
+Use *Darrin Communications Center* on first reference, *DCC* subsequently. *DCC* is acceptable on first reference if the full form would create an unwieldy sentence.

 #### dashes
 see [en dash](#en-dash), [em dash](#em-dash), [figure dash](#figure-dash), and [hyphen](#hyphen).